 Major depression, sometimes called major depressive disorder, is what’s most commonly thought of when people think of depression.
 A depressive episode can last weeks or months, and the symptoms can severely affect the quality of your day-to-day life.
 Severe depressive episodes can sometimes lead to depressive psychosis, which can include delusions and hallucinations.
 Atypical depression is diagnosed when someone with major depression sees their symptoms temporarily improve in response to a positive event.

 Postpartum depression is seen in women after childbirth.
 More than just the “baby blues,” postpartum depression symptoms can be serious enough to affect the health and well-being of both mother and baby.
 The contributing factor to postpartum depression is the combination of rapid hormonal changes combined with the emotional and physical impact of caring for a newborn.
 Some women may also experience perinatal depression, which is depression that occurs during pregnancy.
+Learn more about our specialized maternal mental health care.

 SAD affects people who live in northern climates and are exposed to less natural sunlight during winter months.
 Those who are diagnosed with SAD may notice that their depression symptoms lessen as the seasons change back to longer days and warmer weather.
 Many people with SAD find light therapy is effective to treat their seasonal affective disorder symptoms.